hyper63/workshops/connect/README.md

 ## What is hyper-connect ?

-hyper-connect is a deno/nodejs client module that you import into your application as a dependency to provide some syntatic sugar to connect with the hyper API.
+`hyper-connect` is a deno/esm nodejs client module that you import into your application as a dependency to provide some syntatic sugar to connect with the hyper API.
 The client takes a connection string that is provided via an environment variable to build http client calls.

 The connection string looks like a URL, because we leverage the `URL` parser to extract the required components to build a http Request to the hyper service.

-`hyper-connect` is a deno/nodejs client module that you import into your application as a dependency to provide some syntactic sugar to connect with the hyper API.
-The client takes a connection string that is provided via an environment variable to build HTTP client calls.

 ```
 [protocol]://[key]:[secret]@[host]/[app]